carbon-language/carbon-lang/docs/design/generics/details.md

 ```

 **Comparison with other languages:** Rust defines implementations lexically
-outside of the `struct` definition.
+outside of the `class` definition.
 This Carbon approach means that a type's API
-is described by declarations inside the `struct` definition and doesn't change
+is described by declarations inside the `class` definition and doesn't change
 afterwards.

 **References:** This interface implementation syntax was accepted in